latest nhpb_banner 1__compressed

 Grant money and social services from Community Action

-If you need help in the Baltimore Maryland area, Community Assistance Network, Inc. (CAN) is a private, nonprofit, community action agency that offers several resources and services to people in their time of need.
-CAN responds to local needs of low and moderate income families.
+The Community Assistance Network, Inc. (CAN) is a private, nonprofit, community action agency that offers several financial resources and social services to people in their time of need.
+CAN responds to local needs of low and moderate income families, single mothers and the homeless.
 Some of the programs they offer include those below.
 They have several offices in the area, but the main office is located at 7900 E Baltimore St, Baltimore, MD 21224, phone (410) 285-4674.

 • Emergency services in Baltimore are offered by CAN.
-They provide food aid, emergency shelter, eviction prevention services, utility bill assistance, clothing, as well as free and discounted prescription medication.
-There is also transportation, basic household items, community connections, referral services, and more.
+They provide free food boxes, emergency homeless shelters, eviction prevention services, utility bill assistance, clothing, as well as free and discounted prescription medication.
+There is also transportation such as bus tickets, basic household items, community connections, referral services, and more.

 • Job Searches, Training, and Employment - If you are out of work or underemployed, the organization can help with Job counseling.
 CAN coordinates training or placement and job retention/upward mobility services.
 Or the non-profit has career counseling, reemployment services, and computer skills.
 Or families can even learn about other money making opportunities, even including free online surveys.

-• Housing Assistance - Find programs and resources that offer Mortgage foreclosure prevention, Rent eviction, mobility counseling, family stability counseling, and mortgage payment help.
+• Housing Assistance - Find programs and resources that offer Mortgage foreclosure prevention, help with rent to stop an eviction in Baltimore, assistance moving, and mortgage payment help.
 In addition to eviction prevention assistance, CAN also helps with the following housing-related issues as they impact low-income Baltimore County residents

 • Foreclosure prevention, mortgage delinquency and default resolution counseling